International Seaways (INSW)

 Lois K. Zabrocky, President and Chief Executive Officer

-Lois K. Zabrocky has served as President and Chief Executive Officer of International Seaways since its spin-off from Overseas Shipholding Group (OSG) in November 2016.
-She joined OSG in 1992 and held various senior management positions, including Senior Vice President for OSG's International Flag strategic business unit, where she was responsible for commercial management and oversight of fleet operations.
-She also served as Chief Commercial Officer for OSG's international flag crude, products, and gas businesses.
-Earlier in her career, she was Head of the International Product Carrier and Gas Strategic Business Units, successfully expanding the fleet from 26 to 50 modern vessels.
-Ms. Zabrocky also served as Vice President responsible for commercial operations of Aframax International, a pool of 35 Aframax tankers, which saw significant growth and profitability under her leadership.
-She began her maritime career as a third mate aboard a U.S. flag chemical tanker.
-Ms. Zabrocky currently serves on the Board of ITOPF Limited and Tidewater, Inc.
+Lois K. Zabrocky has over 30 years of experience in the shipping industry, with the majority of her career at International Seaways and its predecessor, Overseas Shipholding Group (OSG), which she joined in 1992.
+Before becoming President and CEO of International Seaways upon its spin-off from OSG in November 2016, she held various senior management positions at OSG, including Senior Vice President for OSG's International Flag strategic business unit, Chief Commercial Officer, and Head of the International Product Carrier and Gas Strategic Business Units.
+Ms. Zabrocky orchestrated a strategic growth plan that expanded the product carrier fleet from 26 to 50 vessels and also served as Vice President for commercial operations of Aframax International, a pool of 35 Aframax tankers, where she expanded membership, size, and profitability.
+She began her maritime career sailing as a third mate aboard a U.S. flag chemical tanker and has completed the Harvard Business School Strategic Negotiations and Finance for Senior Executives courses.

 Jeffrey D. Pribor, Senior Vice President and Chief Financial Officer

 Jeffrey D. Pribor joined International Seaways in November 2016.
-Before joining International Seaways, he was Global Head of Maritime Investment Banking at Jefferies & Company, Inc. Mr. Pribor previously served as Executive Vice President and Chief Financial Officer of General Maritime Corporation from September 2004 to February 2013.
-During his tenure at General Maritime, he was involved in significant financial events, including a successful hostile takeover defense, a leveraged recapitalization that included a $500 million special dividend to shareholders, and a major financial restructuring.
-This restructuring involved replacing existing secured debt and securing a $200 million new money equity investment from Oaktree Capital Partners, indicating experience with private equity-backed companies.
-Prior to General Maritime, he was Managing Director and President of DnB NOR Markets, Inc. from 2002 to 2004, Managing Director and Group Head of Transportation Banking at ABN AMRO, Inc. from 2001 to 2002, and Managing Director and Sector Head of Transportation and Logistics investment banking for ING Barings from 1996 to 2001.
-He also spent over 10 years in the mergers and acquisitions group at Merrill Lynch.
+Prior to this, he was Global Head of Maritime Investment Banking at Jefferies & Company, Inc. Mr. Pribor previously served as Executive Vice President and Chief Financial Officer of General Maritime Corporation, a prominent tanker shipping company, from September 2004 to February 2013.
+During his tenure at General Maritime, he was involved in a successful hostile takeover defense, a leveraged recapitalization, and a major financial restructuring.
+His earlier career included roles as Managing Director and President of DnB NOR Markets, Inc. (2002-2004), Managing Director and Group Head of Transportation Banking at ABN AMRO, Inc. (2001-2002), and Managing Director and Sector Head of Transportation and Logistics investment banking for ING Barings (1996-2001).
+He also spent over 10 years in the mergers and acquisitions group at Merrill Lynch and worked as an attorney.

 James D. Small III, Chief Administrative Officer, Senior Vice President, Secretary and General Counsel

 James D. Small III has nearly 30 years of experience in transactional, governance, and other legal matters.
-Before his current role at International Seaways, he served as Senior Vice President, Secretary, and General Counsel of Overseas Shipholding Group, a position he assumed in March 2015.
-Prior to that, Mr. Small was a counsel at Cleary Gottlieb Steen & Hamilton LLP, specializing in corporate and financing transactions, U.S. securities law, mergers and acquisitions, and corporate governance.
+Before his current role at International Seaways, he was Senior Vice President, Secretary, and General Counsel of Overseas Shipholding Group (OSG), a position he took in March 2015.
+Prior to joining OSG, Mr. Small was a counsel at Cleary Gottlieb Steen & Hamilton LLP since 1996, where his practice focused on corporate and financing transactions, U.S. securities law, capital markets, mergers and acquisitions, and corporate governance.
+He worked in the firm's New York, London, and Hong Kong offices.
+Before his legal career, he worked as an analyst at the Central Intelligence Agency from 1990 to 1993.

 Derek Solon, Senior Vice President and Chief Commercial Officer